 Students are ordinarily expected to pass the initial dissertation research proposal examination within six months of completing their comprehensive exams.
-A student whose initial examination is not scheduled within 12 months, or who fails the examination twice, shall be presumed to have failed to meet the academic standards of the Doctoral Program.
+A student whose initial examination is not scheduled within 12 months, or who fails the examination twice, has failed to meet the academic standards of the Doctoral Program and will be removed from the program, subject to the appeal rights below.